jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 the statues of your ancestors
 bound with ropes of thorns

-where your dream flames up
+where your dream flares up
 like a bee's nest made of paper
 and sting after sting comes
 before your tongue touches